Nettakrim/Souper-Secret-Settings/ResourcepackGuide/AddingShaders.md

 The input target is what the shader program reads, and the output is what it writes to

-The target "minecraft:main" represents the screen, so a post shader should generally end with the outtarget being minecraft:main - otherwise you wont see anything change!
+The target "minecraft:main" represents the screen, so a post shader should generally end with the outtarget being minecraft:main - otherwise you won't see anything change!
 - Souper Secret Settings also allows for "minecraft:main:depth" to work on post shaders other than transparency.json, allowing for fun depth based shaders - however this only works for auxtargets (more detail later)

-The `blit` program copies one target to another, so once weve rendered a sobelled minecraft:main to the "swap" frame buffer, we then copy it back to the main buffer with
+The `blit` program copies one target to another, so once we've rendered a sobelled minecraft:main to the "swap" frame buffer, we then copy it back to the main buffer with

 ```json
 {